Arboreal locomotion

 Arboreal locomotion is the locomotion of animals in trees.
 In habitats in which trees are present, animals have evolved to move in them.
-Some animals may scale trees only occasionally, but others are exclusively arboreal.
+Some animals may scale trees only occasionally (scansorial), but others are exclusively arboreal.
 The habitats pose numerous mechanical challenges to animals moving through them and lead to a variety of anatomical, behavioral and ecological consequences as well as variations throughout different species.
 Furthermore, many of these same principles may be applied to climbing without trees, such as on rock piles or mountains.

-Some animals are exclusively arboreal in habitat, such as the tree snail.
+Some animals are exclusively arboreal in habitat, such as tree snails.

 Biomechanics

 Arboreal habitats pose numerous mechanical challenges to animals moving in them, which have been solved in diverse ways.
 These challenges include moving on narrow branches, moving up and down inclines, balancing, crossing gaps, and dealing with obstructions.

 Diameter

-Moving along narrow surfaces, such as a branch of a tree, can create special difficulties to animals who are not adapted to deal with balancing on small diameter substrates.
+Moving along narrow surfaces, such as a branch of a tree, can create special difficulties for animals who are not adapted to deal with balancing on small diameter substrates.
 During locomotion on the ground, the location of the center of mass may swing from side to side.
 But during arboreal locomotion, this would result in the center of mass moving beyond the edge of the branch, resulting in a tendency to topple over and fall.
 Not only do some arboreal animals have to be able to move on branches of varying diameter, but they also have to eat on these branches, resulting in the need for the ability to balance while using their hands to feed themselves.
 This resulted in various types of grasping such as pedal grasping in order to clamp themselves onto small branches for better balance.